caninereason/wink/README.md

 ## User Experience (UX)

 - Wink is an innovative e-commerce platform dedicated to empowering artists to share, distribute, and sell their work.
 Designed as a vibrant community for creators across various disciplines, Wink offers a suite of intuitive tools to showcase art, engage with audiences, and manage sales.
-It's more than just a marketplace; it's a space where artists connect with art enthusiasts, gain exposure, and tell their unique stories.
+It's a space where artists connect with art enthusiasts, gain exposure, and tell their unique stories.
 For art lovers, Wink is a treasure trove of original pieces, offering direct access to a diverse world of creativity and the artists behind it.

 ### Key Information for the site